-Table 5.
-Tel 5 & CDN Recommendations Core elements TCFD Recommendations CBK guidelines Requirement/Recommendations CIB Kenya's Status Governance a) Describe the board's oversight of climate-related risks and opportunities.
+Core elements TCFD Recommendations 2 CBK guidelines 3 Requirement/ Recommendations CIB Kenya's Status Governance a) Describe the board's oversight of climate-related risks and opportunities.
 Refer to Section 3.1.1 Organization should disclose whether the board have the primary responsibility to oversee the effective management of climate-related risks of an institution CIB Kenya has a board that will oversee climate related risks, management of specific climate-related risks & opportunities that fall within the that committee's area of responsibility Refer to Section 3.2.1 and 3.2.3 Organization should disclose whether their climate-related risks are embedded into the institution's risk management framework.
-CIB Kenya is developing a comprehensive Climate-related risk Management Framework and it will be implemented in 2023. b) Describe management's role in assessing and managing climate-related risks and opportunities Refer to Section 3.1.2, 3.1.3 and 3.1.4 Organization should assign Climate-related responsibilities to management-level positions or committees.
+CIB Kenya is developing a comprehensive Climate-related risk Management Framework which will be fully implemented in 2024. b) Describe management's role in assessing and managing climate- related risks and opportunities Refer to Section 3.1.2, 3.1.3 and 3.1.4 Organization should assign Climate-related responsibilities to management-level positions or committees.
 Company Should create roles dedicated to enhancing sustainability reporting and stakeholder engagement on climate-related risk and opportunity that align with core business strategy.
-CIB Kenya will form a Climate-related Risk Steering Committee at the management level to assess and manage the climate-related risks and opportunities.
+CIB Kenya has formed a Climate-related Risk Steering Committee at the management level to assess and manage the climate-related risks and opportunities.

-&lt;sup>2 Taskforce on climate-related Financial Disclosures - Implementing the Recommendations of TCFD, 2021
+2Taskforce on climate-related Financial Disclosures - Implementing the Recommendations of TCFD, 2021

-&lt;sup>3 Guidance on Climate related Risk Management- Central Bank of Kenya
+3Guidance on Climate related Risk Management- Central Bank of Kenya